Ice Rule Engine Detailed Guide

 }

-public void setExp(String exp) { //For better performance, recompile when setting/updating exp
+public void setExp(String exp) { // For better performance, recompile when setting/updating expression

 this.exp = exp;